Financial Aid for Map

 If you have been awarded a Federal Direct Loan and have not borrowed in this program before, there are 3 steps you need to complete in order for Muskingum to be able to process your loan if you do not have an active Direct Loan MPN on file.

-1. Complete a Federal Direct Loan Master Promissory Note (MPN) at https://studentloans.gov
+1. Complete a Federal Direct Loan Master Promissory Note (MPN) at studentaid.gov

 2. After completing the MPN, you will need to complete Entrance Counseling on the same site.

-3. As there is no place on the MPN to indicate how much you want to borrow, you will need to contact your Financial Aid Counselor Amber Gump at 740-826-8139 or firstname.lastname@example.org to let her the amount you want to borrow.
+3. As there is no place on the MPN to indicate how much you want to borrow, your loan will be processed for the amount you accept on your financial aid award on MuskieLink.

 Private Loans can be used to cover any educational expenses not covered by financial aid.
 This type of loan can be used if you are not interested in filing the FAFSA or will be enrolled less than half-time (6 hrs).
 The loan is in the student's name, but in some cases a credit-worthy cosigner is required.
 There are several payment options, though in most cases either interest or both principle and interest can be deferred.
 The credit check that is done on the borrower or co-signer is a credit scoring process.
 Students may borrow up to the cost of education minus financial aid.
 In some cases students may borrow to cover a previous balance.

 There are hundreds of alternative loans available to students.
 We have selected the ones that we are most familiar with.
-If you go to FASTChoice you will be able to compare alternative loans and select the one that best meets your needs.
-Click here to Start your Private Loan.
+ElmSelect allows you to compare loans and select the one that best meets your needs.

 If you would like to make payments to the college instead of borrowing money, contact Janet Nesselroad in the Student Accounts Office at 740-826-8118 or firstname.lastname@example.org.

 All loan borrowers at Muskingum University who graduate, withdraw, or otherwise cease to attend at least half-time study are required to complete Exit Counseling.
 During counseling you will receive information about repayment of your loans.
-Go to studentloans.gov and click on Exit Counseling under Tools and Resources.
+Go to studentaid.gov and click on Loan Exit Counseling under Loan Repayment.

 Students who received a TEACH Grant must also complete the required TEACH Grant Exit Counseling.
 It is very important that you complete the exit counseling as it will remind you of the TEACH grant requirements and obligations.
 It will also explain how to keep in contact with the Department of Education regarding your teaching status.
 If you are planning on attending graduate school you may be eligible to receive the TEACH grant as a graduate student.
 If a student receives the TEACH grant, they have up to 14 days to cancel the grant.
 Contact the Business Office or Student Financial Services.